-For a taste of the local cuisine, there are a handful of restaurants and cafes in the Kilpisjärvi village.
+For a taste of local cuisine, there are a few restaurants and cafes in the nearby Kilpisjärvi village.
 Some restaurants are only open in the summer, while others operate year-round.
 Many accommodation providers offer restaurant services.
 Local catering services can be inquired from hotels and restaurants.

 Some additional local services that may be useful when filming at Saana include:

 - Snowmobile and ATV rentals

 - Reindeer and husky experiences

 Even the remote Scandinavian mountains in Finland’s northwestern panhandle are easily accessible, thanks to our five international airports and network of highways and roads, well-maintained even in the heart of winter.